Guides & Tutorials

 Step 1: Add Your New Site

-When you push to GitHub, Netlify does all the work.
-No more manual deploying of updates or changes!
+When you push to GitHub, Gitlab, or Bitbucket, Netlify does all the work for you, meaning no more manual deploying of updates or changes!

 Step 3: Authorize Netlify